Do Antidepressants Make You Emotionless?

-/I grew up living in the household of an addict, paranoid schizophrenic, chronic hoarder and drug dealer.
-Long story short, I was left quite psychologically damaged.
+I grew up living in the household of an addict, paranoid schizophrenic, chronic hoarder and drug dealer.
+This left me psychologically damaged.

 Throughout my life, my mental health has gone up and down dramatically.
 At my worst, I had issues with substance abuse, self-harm and suicidal idealisation.
 On more than one occasion I almost followed through.
 Eventually I went to a doctor and was put on some antidepressants.